• Skip to primary navigation

 Baking and storing the cookies:

 • Bake the cookies for 12-15 minutes or until the edges appear cooked and the cookies have puffed up.
-The centers will look soft and continue baking on the trays.
-The cookies will deflate when you remove them from the oven and the cracks will be clearer.
-Allow the cookies to cool on the baking sheets for about 15 minutes then transfer them to a wire rack to cool completely.
+The centers will look soft and the cookies will continue baking on the trays.
+When you remove the cookies from the oven, they will deflate and cracks will form on the surface.
+Allow the cookies to cool on the baking sheets for about 15 minutes then transfer them to a cooling rack to cool completely.

-• Enjoy the cookies warm or store them in an airtight container at room temperature for up to 5 days.
+• Store leftover cookies in an airtight container at room temperature for up to 5 days.
 Alternatively, you can keep them in the fridge for up to 2 weeks or freezer for up to 2 months.
 Allow the cookies to come to room temperature or warm up before enjoying again.

 Notes

 1. To spoon and level your flour, fluff up the flour in its container, use a spoon to add flour to your measuring cup, and level it off with a knife.
-Using your measuring cup to scoop flour out of the container will pack too much flour into your cup, which will result in a dry and cakey cookies.
-Alternatively, use the grams measurements for the best results.
+Using your measuring cup to scoop flour out of the container will pack in too much flour and result in cakey cookies.
+Alternatively, use the gram measurements for the best results.

-2. To make your own pumpkin pie spice, combine 1 teaspoon ground cinnamon, ½ teaspoon ground nutmeg, ¼ teaspoon ground ginger and ¼ teaspoon ground cloves.
-If you don't have any nutmeg, ginger or cloves, add more cinnamon.
+2. To make pumpkin pie spice, combine 1 teaspoon ground cinnamon, 1/2 teaspoon ground nutmeg, 1/4 teaspoon ground ginger and 1/4 teaspoon ground cloves.
+If you don’t have any nutmeg, ginger or cloves, add more cinnamon.

 Did you Make this Recipe?Rate it & leave your feedback in the comments section below, or tag @rainbownourishments on Instagram and hashtag #rainbownourishments!